loscoala/goforth/README.md

 ## Why goforth?

 * Goforth can be used as an embeddable programming language.
-See topic Embedding.
+See topic embedding.
-* Goforth can be used as a compiler to produce C-code from Forth.
-See topic Generate C-Code.
+* Goforth can be used as a compiler to produce C-code from forth.
+See topic Generate C-code.
+* Goforth can be embedded in all sorts of different documents using the template sytax.
+See topic templating.

 Currently there is no parallel ForthVM execution via goroutines.